watilde/Harmonia/research/modules/2-federated-evalues/manuscripts/manuscript_v1.0.md

 **Methods:** We compared three E-value aggregation strategies: sample-size weighting (Federated Robustness Index, FRI), equal-weight averaging, and conservative minimum.
 Characterized mathematical properties (boundedness, monotonicity) and validated across three scales (1k-2.8m patients, 3 sites) using Synthea synthetic data with communication efficiency and partial privacy analysis.

 **Results:** FRI converged from 2.015 (1k) to 2.149 (2.8m) with inter-site coefficient of variation collapsing from 9.7% to 0.16%.
 Sample-size and equal-weight strategies diverged only at small scale with unbalanced sites (2.8% difference).
-Communication: constant 174 bytes versus 201 KB-482 MB centralized (up to 2.8M× reduction).
-Partial privacy: covariate identities hidden, though E-values indirectly reveal effect magnitudes.
+Communication: O(1) complexity with constant 174 bytes versus O(N) centralized (201 KB-482 MB), achieving up to 2.8M× reduction.
+Privacy tradeoff: covariate identity privacy preserved (methodological choices hidden), while aggregate effect sizes remain inferable from E-values by mathematical necessity—a design tradeoff inherent to meta-analysis, not a flaw.

 **Conclusions:** Our systematic comparison demonstrates that sample-size weighting (FRI) provides precision-weighted summaries following meta-analysis conventions, while performance differences between strategies diminish at scale.
 Practitioners should report both FRI (precision-weighted) and min{E_k} (conservative) to enable risk-appropriate decisions.
 This is a technical demonstration of computational feasibility, not clinical validation.
 Proposed thresholds require validation against RCT ground truth in real multi-site studies.